daviddao/awful-ai/README.md

 [Twitter autocrop](https://www.vice.com/en/article/ep4e4w/what-twitters-preference-for-ted-cruz-with-big-anime-boobs-says-about-ai-bias) - Twitter takes the user image and crops it to have a preview of the image.
 It was noted by users that this crop selects boobs and avoids sad people black people.

+[Autograding](https://www.theverge.com/2020/8/17/21372045/uk-a-level-results-algorithm-biased-coronavirus-covid-19-pandemic-university-applications) = An algorithm used to predict grades based on the begining of the semester, found to be biased against students of poor backgrounds.

 ## License

 [![CC0](http://i.creativecommons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)